Mueller Water Products (NYSE:MWA) Upgraded to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Mueller Water Products (NYSE:MWA) from a hold rating to a buy rating in a research note issued to investors on Tuesday morning, Zacks.com reports.
-The firm currently has $17.00 target price on the industrial products company’s stock.
+Zacks Investment Research upgraded shares of Mueller Water Products (NYSE:MWA) from a hold rating to a buy rating in a research note issued to investors on Tuesday, Zacks.com reports.
+Zacks Investment Research currently has $17.00 target price on the industrial products company’s stock.

 According to Zacks, “Mueller Water Products, Inc. manufactures and markets products and services that are used in the transmission and distribution of safe, clean drinking water and in water treatment facilities.
 Their broad product portfolio includes engineered valves, fire hydrants, pipe fittings, water meters and ductile iron pipe, which are used by municipalities, as well as the residential and non-residential construction industries. “

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, May 20th.
-Investors of record on Monday, May 10th were paid a $0.055 dividend.
-This represents a $0.22 annualized dividend and a yield of 1.47%.
+The company also recently announced a quarterly dividend, which was paid on Thursday, May 20th.
+Investors of record on Monday, May 10th were issued a dividend of $0.055 per share.
 The ex-dividend date of this dividend was Friday, May 7th.
+This represents a $0.22 annualized dividend and a yield of 1.48%.
 Mueller Water Products’s payout ratio is 42.31%.

-A number of large investors have recently modified their holdings of the stock.
-Oppenheimer & Co.
-Inc. lifted its stake in Mueller Water Products by 6.9% in the 1st quarter.
-Oppenheimer & Co.
-Inc. now owns 14,023 shares of the industrial products company’s stock valued at $195,000 after purchasing an additional 900 shares during the last quarter.
-State of New Jersey Common Pension Fund D lifted its stake in Mueller Water Products by 0.7% in the 1st quarter.
-State of New Jersey Common Pension Fund D now owns 194,809 shares of the industrial products company’s stock valued at $2,706,000 after purchasing an additional 1,432 shares during the last quarter.
-US Bancorp DE raised its stake in shares of Mueller Water Products by 2.6% during the first quarter.
-US Bancorp DE now owns 67,540 shares of the industrial products company’s stock valued at $938,000 after acquiring an additional 1,700 shares during the last quarter.
-Seelaus Asset Management LLC raised its stake in shares of Mueller Water Products by 7.7% during the first quarter.
-Seelaus Asset Management LLC now owns 24,950 shares of the industrial products company’s stock valued at $347,000 after acquiring an additional 1,790 shares during the last quarter.
-Finally, Quadrature Capital Ltd raised its stake in shares of Mueller Water Products by 11.2% during the first quarter.
-Quadrature Capital Ltd now owns 17,835 shares of the industrial products company’s stock valued at $248,000 after acquiring an additional 1,803 shares during the last quarter.
-88.45% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+BlackRock Inc. raised its stake in shares of Mueller Water Products by 2.2% in the 1st quarter.
+BlackRock Inc. now owns 13,233,458 shares of the industrial products company’s stock worth $183,814,000 after buying an additional 283,521 shares in the last quarter.
+Price T Rowe Associates Inc. MD grew its holdings in Mueller Water Products by 4.5% during the first quarter.
+Price T Rowe Associates Inc. MD now owns 7,976,765 shares of the industrial products company’s stock worth $110,797,000 after acquiring an additional 344,203 shares during the period.
+Franklin Resources Inc. raised its position in Mueller Water Products by 4.4% in the first quarter.
+Franklin Resources Inc. now owns 7,277,184 shares of the industrial products company’s stock worth $101,080,000 after acquiring an additional 308,001 shares in the last quarter.
+Eaton Vance Management lifted its holdings in Mueller Water Products by 16.5% in the 1st quarter.
+Eaton Vance Management now owns 5,088,631 shares of the industrial products company’s stock valued at $70,681,000 after acquiring an additional 721,883 shares during the last quarter.
+Finally, FIL Ltd boosted its position in shares of Mueller Water Products by 2.2% during the 1st quarter.
+FIL Ltd now owns 2,749,875 shares of the industrial products company’s stock valued at $38,196,000 after purchasing an additional 59,127 shares in the last quarter.
+88.45% of the stock is owned by hedge funds and other institutional investors.

 Mueller Water Products Company Profile